CesparRes/Data-Engineer-Project/README.md

 **check_request.py** - external function used to ensure that the bearer token for the Lufthansa API is valid, returns the valid bearer token.
 Requests new bearer token if existing is invalid

-**main.py** - the FastAPI app.
+**main.py** - the source code for the FastAPI app.
 **lufthansa_dash.py** - The source code for the Dash dashboard app

 ### Legacy files:
 This folder basically contains old legacy test files and working files from the project

 **new_test.py** - the python script that makes the calls to Lufthansa API.
-This outputs a file (all_airports.txt). flatten_data.py - python script that takes the all_airports.txt file and "flattens" it to return just a single list of all individual arrivals.
-This is because **new_test.py** - returns a list that can contain a list of JSON objects as well as individual JSON objects.
+This outputs a file (all_airports.txt).
+**flatten_data.py** - python script that takes the all_airports.txt file and "flattens" it to return just a single list of all individual arrivals.
+This is because new_test.py - returns a list that can contain a list of JSON objects as well as individual JSON objects.
 Outputs "airports_parsed.txt" file for insertion into mongo DB

+**IATA_codes.csv** - list of airport IATA codes imported by the scrape script in order to make the requests based on IATA - (only used by new_test.py)
 **addlatlon.py** - script used to combine the latitude and longitude to the IATA list in order to be able to use locations for the dashboard map.
 **IATA_scrape.py** - script used to scrape the IATA codes from external website **GlobalAirportDatabase.csv** - file of IATA codes and lat/lon - found later in the project when the lat/lon coords were required.